 By Paul Nazzaro, Advanced Fuel Solutions, Inc.

-Advanced Fuel Solutions, Inc (AFS), based in North Andover, Mass., provides fuel quality consulting services and fuel additives designed to keep fleets on the road profitably.
-For general housekeeping tips and services, or for specific consultation regarding the detection, removal, or prevention of water and microbial contamination (or any other fuel quality issue), contact Advanced Fuel Solutions (www.yourfuelsolution.com) at 978-258-8360 or firstname.lastname@example.org.
+Advanced Fuel Solutions, Inc. (AFS), based in North Andover, Massachusetts, provides fuel quality consulting services and fuel additives designed to keep fleets on the road profitably.
+For more information on cold weather operability, winter additives or other fuel quality issues, contact Paul Nazzaro at 978-258-8360 x301 or visit www.yourfuelsolution.com.